vatsalbhimani03/AI-Powered-Medical-Chatbot/README.md

-# AI-Powered-Medical-Chatbot
+# AI Powered Medical Chatbot

 An interactive AI-powered medical assistant that leverages voice, and image inputs to help users understand general health concerns.
 This tool integrates speech recognition (Speech-To-Text & Text-To-Speech), natural language processing (NLP), and computer vision to simulate basic doctor-patient interactions.
-Designed for accessibility and user engagement, the chatbot aims to provide concise, educational responses—especially for common symptoms and visual cues like rashes or X-rays—without replacing professional care.
+Designed for accessibility and user engagement, the chatbot aims to provide concise, educational responses, especially for common symptoms and visual cues like rashes or X-rays, without replacing professional care.

 > ❗ **Note:** This is not a diagnostic tool.
 It is designed for **educational and demonstration purposes only**.